haplo-org/haplo-safe-view-templates/README.md

 I'm currently using [Handlebars](http://handlebarsjs.com/) in my project, [Haplo](http://haplo.org).
 While it's pretty good, I would like to use something better.

 * It's very noisy.
-I've noticed that in my applications, most of the time I'm just writing HTML elements and inserting escaped values.
+I've noticed that in my applications, most of the time I'm just writing HTML tags and inserting escaped values.
 The `{{handlebars}}` clutter up your code, and make it hard to read.
 I'd like to invert that, so that literal text has the special syntax.

 * It doesn't help writing secure applications, because it's just interpolating escaped strings.
 A templating language should properly parse HTML and understand the different contexts within it.

 * I'd like to output really tidy HTML, with the language handling all the edge cases.
-String interpolation makes this harder than it should be, for example, adding multiple classes to an element is tricky.
+String interpolation makes this harder than it should be, for example, adding multiple classes to an tag is tricky.

 * I want it to ignore whitespace, as I'd like to lay out my templates as clearly as possible.
 I shouldn't need to have to chose between legibility and consistent formatting.